soft-eng-practicum/soft-eng-practicum.github.io/README.md

 **Details**
 * Static site generator used for the base of the website
-* Main lanuage used for the framework of the site
+* Main lanuage used for the framework of the sitegi
-* Web technolgies mainly used for styling and format of the site
+* Web technolgies mainly used for styling and format of the site **License**
+ Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) https://creativecommons.org/licenses/by-nc-sa/4.0/
 **Installation Instructions**
 * Jekyll can be downloaded via jekyllrb.com